leeahnduk/TetCLI/README.md

 tetcli #  policies upload
 Upload Server Ports config to root scope for ADM support.
 Need to put server port config file: "server_ports.txt" into the same folder "server_ports.txt".
 Sample txt file attached in the github repo.

+tetcli #  policies convert csv
+Convert one or more application workspace policies into xlsx format.
+Output files: policies.json and policies.xlsx
 ```